Changing Places Exhibition at Osterley Park and House

 Changing Places is an exhibition of artists' video, curated by Film and Video Umbrella.
 It links the industrial transformations occurring across South Asia with buildings of historic significance in Britain.

-Osterley Park and House is one of ten venues on this nationwide tour and will host two video works by Bani Abidi and Desire Machine Collective, alongside a new commission by Imran Channa.
+Osterley Park and House is one of ten venues on this nationwide tour, with the exibition open to the public until 23 February 2018.
+The exhibition will host two video works by Bani Abidi and Desire Machine Collective, alongside a new commission by Imran Channa.
 The works draw parallels between transformations across England and South Asia as a result of industry, inviting us to think about how moments of boom and decline and constant change have shaped communities, created monumental buildings, and altered our ways of thinking about consumption and labour.

 Abidi’s work highlights the tensions arising from Karachi’s contemporary and rapid progress.
 By juxtaposing construction and destruction, the artist shows how conflict and friction are located alongside the desire for construction and development.
 The single figure of a man staring out to sea underlines how, in a city of millions, the impact of change is felt on a personal level.